google/oboe/samples/RhythmGame/README.md

 ### Audio rendering

-The `RenderableAudio` interface (abstract class) represents objects which can produce frames of audio data.
-The `SoundRecording` and `Mixer` objects both implement this interface.
+The `IRenderableAudio` interface (abstract class) represents objects which can produce frames of audio data.
+The `Player` and `Mixer` objects both implement this interface.

-Both the clap sound and backing tracks are represented by `SoundRecording` objects which are then mixed together using a `Mixer`.
+Both the clap sound and backing tracks are represented by `Player` objects which are then mixed together using a `Mixer`.

 ![Audio rendering](images/4-audio-rendering.png "Audio rendering")